thpatch/thcrap/README.md

 ### Dependencies ###

-All required third-party libraries for the C/C++ code are included as Git submodules.
+All required third-party libraries for the C/C++ code are included as Git submodules in the [thcrap_external_dependencies](https://github.com/thpatch/thcrap_external_dependencies) submodule, which also contains pre-built DLLs, .lib files, export definitions and PDBs.
 These are:

 * [Jansson](http://www.digip.org/jansson/), required for every module apart from `win32_utf8`.